-Girls and young women with complex needs are also over-represented in the criminal justice system.49 This is particularly the case for girls and young women who are survivors of sexual and family violence, have histories of untreated mental health and alcohol and other drug ('AOD') use, and have out-of-home residential care experience.
-Girls and young women in custody are overwhelmingly survivors of trauma whose safety, health, and care needs have not been met from a very early age.50 They are more likely to be known to the child protection system than their male counterparts.51 First Nations women and mothers are the fastest growing group in the prison system.52 and commentary.53
+Girls and young women with complex needs are also over-represented in the criminal justice system49.
+This is particularly the case for girls and young women who are survivors of sexual and family violence, with histories of untreated mental health and alcohol and other drug ('AOD') use, and out-of-home residential care experience.
+Girls and young women in custody are overwhelmingly survivors of trauma whose safety, health, and care needs have not been met from a very early age.50 They are more likely to be known to the child protection system than their male counterparts.51 First Nations women and mothers are the fastest growing group in the prison system.52